Congratulations - you have completed .

 Question 26 Explanation:

-Supreme Court sessions begin annually each October.
-These sessions end when the court’s scheduled docket has been completed; as such, the length of Supreme Court sessions varies year to year.
+Supreme Court sessions begin each October.
+These sessions end when the court’s scheduled docket has been completed, meaning the length of Supreme Court sessions varies year to year.

 Question 27 Explanation: